SusanaFreitas/Timema_convergent_gene_expression/README.md

 ## Infomation on running scripts

 * All scripts should be run from the directory they are in.
 Output directories will be created to store output as the code is run.
+* All python scripts were made using python 3.5.
+All contain help information which can be displayed by specifying no command line arguments.
 * R code for cross_sp_edgeR.R and cross_sp_topGO.R are expected to be run in a loop for each reference species.
 For example (using bash):

 ```